-Mini-campers and Explorers may enter the camp and go to their classrooms no earlier than 8:45 a.m.
+Mini-campers and Explorers may enter the camp and go to their classrooms no earlier than 8:15 a.m.

-Mini-camper Sign In and Out
+Mini-campers Sign In and Out

-All Mini-campers MUST be signed IN and OUT by an adult every day.
+All Mini-campers MUST be signed IN and OUT by an authorized adult every day.
+Please do not let your child sign themselves in and out.
 The sign-in and sign-out sheets are located in the pick-up/drop-off stations outside of the Mini-camper classrooms.